Suraj151/esp8266-framework/README.md

 | key agreement | Curve25519, including the bridge from an Ed25519 private key |
 | signing | Ed25519, and RSA with a portable big-integer layer and PKCS#1 v1.5 |

 The Curve25519 and Ed25519 code comes from the standard portable reference.
-The RSA and big-integer layer is self-contained and device-agnostic — the caller injects the RNG and a watchdog-yield hook, which is what makes on-device keygen survivable.
-SSH uses all of it: host key generation, the key exchange, host-key signing, public-key authentication, and AES-CTR for transport encryption.
+The RSA and big-integer layer is self-contained and device-agnostic, and the caller injects the RNG.

+Every long asymmetric operation yields through one shared hook, `crypto_set_yield_hook` — the RSA ladder, the Ed25519 scalar multiplications and the Curve25519 ladder all call it from their inner loops.
+Install it around the operation and clear it afterwards, including on an early return, or the next caller inherits it.
+That is what carries on-device keygen and a handshake through without disabling the watchdog, which on ESP8266 stops the hardware feed and defeats the purpose.
+SSH leans on all of it: host key generation, the key exchange, host-key signing, public-key authentication, and AES-CTR for transport encryption.

 One property worth knowing before you rely on it: constant-time behaviour holds only where the upstream implementation provides it.
 Ed25519 verification is constant-time; the table-based AES and the big-integer path are not hardened against timing observation.